 Small mammals should be transported in a carrier with enough room to move around freely and rigid enough that they cannot chew through it and escape.
 For nocturnal creatures like chinchillas and hamsters, avoid disrupting their sleep schedules by covering the carrier with a towel during the move.

-We hope you found this guide to moving your pets helpful and wish you luck with your big move – remember, it can be stressful, but it’s also exciting!
+We hope you found this guide to moving your pets helpful and wish you luck with your big move – remember, it can be stressful, but it's also exciting!
 Putting your belongings in self-storage is a great way to alleviate some of the stress of moving, so contact us at Kangaroo Self Storage today and see how we can help with our self storage in Altrincham and other locations.